echa/libopenframeworks/README.md

 3rd Party Libraries
 ----------------------

-OpenFrameworks relies on different 3rd party libraries which are shipped as pre-built binaries with the original 'fat' OpenFrameworks distribution.
-To save space and enable static linkage we let you build those 3rd party libs from scratch:
+OpenFrameworks relies on several 3rd party libraries which are shipped as pre-built binaries with the original 'fat' OpenFrameworks distribution.
+To save space and enable static linkage we require you to build those 3rd party libs from scratch:

     cd contrib
     ./build-contrib.sh -i <CONTRIB_INSTALL_PATH>